How Much Can You Afford to Spend in Retirement?

 According to Financial Planner William Bengen, the 4% approach suggests that by having a portfolio of 50% stock and 50% bonds, retirees can safely withdraw an amount equal to 4% of their savings during the year they retire and then adjust for inflation each subsequent year for approximately 30 years.

-The 4% rule is a simple rule of thumb as opposed to a hard and fast rule for retirement income and aims to provide a rough estimate of the amount of steady income a retiree can receive without depleting their retirement account.
+The 4% rule is a simple rule of thumb as opposed to a hard and fast rule for retirement income.
+It aims to provide a rough estimate of the amount of steady income a retiree can receive without depleting their retirement account.

 💡Important: It should be noted that academic research has shown the 4% rule to have approximately an 85% success rate.
 This means in 10,000 simulations, there were 1,500 scenarios where the retiree ran out of money - Dr. Wade Pfau.

-As widely accepted as the 4% rule is, it is merely a rule of thumb and should not be considered bulletproof advice.
+As widely accepted as the 4 percent rule is, it is merely a rule of thumb and should not be considered bulletproof advice.

 “A retiree following the 4% rule to the letter who does not monitor their portfolio annually or work with an advisor to help, may spend considerably less than they could, in an average or better market, while also failing to adjust spending if they experience a down market.”
 Source: Charles Schwab Wealth Management Insights

-Bernicke states that traditional financial planning widely assumes that retirement spending will stay the same throughout one’s entire lifetime, with the only adjustment needing to be inflation.
+Bernicke critiques traditional financial planning in stating that the 4% rule is much too conservative in widely assuming that retirement spending will stay the same throughout one’s entire lifetime, with the only adjustment needing to be inflation.

 This approach, Bernicke says, requires one to adjust their income upward every year throughout retirement to account for a rise in inflation.
 Furthermore, this method requires a retiree to save more money than they’ll actually really need, while spending less, and potentially retiring later.